studioplonk/reaplonk/README.md

 # plonk toolbox for REAPER

-Effect plugins brought to you by [studio plonk](http://studioplonk.de).
+Effect plugins brought to you by [plonk.studio](http://plonk.studio).

 ## Implemented plugins